mcnitschke/Smallpox-in-Aboriginal-Australia/README.md

 - <code>PatchProbs.txt</code>: Probability assigned to each patch for non nearest-neighbour movement
 - <code>Populations.txt</code>: Population of each patch for initial movement probability
 - <code>Q.txt</code>: an M×M matrix whose entry <em>Q</em>(<em>i</em>,<em>j</em>) represents the baseline probability of moving from patch <em>i</em> to patch <em>j</em>

+## System Requirements
+The code we used requires only a standard computer with enough RAM to support the in-memory operations.
+Both programs were tested on the following systems:

+- Mac OS Sonoma 14.7.4
+- Deep Thought HPC cluster at Flinders University (AMD EPYC 7551 CPUs, 32 cores/256 GB RAM per node; RHEL 7.6 with Slurm 21.08)

+## Installation Guide
+This project requires only MATLAB R2023b (no additional toolboxes).
+After cloning or downloading the repository, open MATLAB, navigate to the project root directory, and run the installer by typing install.
+This command adds all subfolders to your MATLAB path and creates the data/ directory.
+On a typical desktop computer, the download of the MATLAB installer may take approximately 10 minutes, depending on the internet speed.
+Once the installer has been downloaded and you launch it, the installation and post-installation usually is complete in 15-30 minutes.

+A Fortran 90 compiler is typically pre-installed on most computers.
+After cloning or downloading the repository in a specified directory, navigate to the terminal window on your computer.
+Once inside the proper directory, run the command gfortran -o Pox Pox_patch_518A.f90, which will create the executable file, called Pox.
+To run this file, type "./Pox" and enter.

 ### Acknowledgements
 We acknowledge the sovereign Traditional Owners and custodians (First Nations) of the unceded lands and seas where we live and work, including <a href="https://www.kaurnawarra.org.au/kaurna-people">Kaurna</a> in Tarndanya/Adelaide (M.C.N., C.J.A.B., F.S., S.H.F.), <a href="https://www.gujaga.org.au/faq">Bidiagal</a> in Warrane/Sydney (A.N.W., N.P., J.R.H., A.B.), <a href="https://www.sutherlandshire.nsw.gov.au/play-and-explore/local-history-and-heritage/local-history">Dharawal</a> in Kamay/Botany Bay (K.B., S.D.I.), <a href="https://www.melbourne.vic.gov.au/aboriginal-melbourne">Kulin</a> Nation in Naarm/Melbourne (B.G., I.J.M., L.R.), <a href="https://dawulwuru.com.au/">Yirrganydji</a> and <a href="https://www.yidinji.com/">Gimuy Walubara Yidinji</a> in Gimuy/Cairns (S.U., M.I.B.), <a href="https://www.sutherlandshire.nsw.gov.au/play-and-explore/local-history-and-heritage/local-history">Dharawal</a> in Woolungah/Wollongong (F.S.), <a href="https://ngarrindjeri.com.au/">Ngarrindjeri</a> of Murrundi/lower Murray River, Kurangk/Coorong, and eastern Fleurieu Peninsula (C.W.), <a href="https://tacinc.com.au/">Palawa</a> in Nipaluna/Hobart, lutruwitra/Tasmania (C.W.), and <a href="https://www.facebook.com/peramangkgovernancecouncil/">Peramangk</a> in Bukatila/Mount Lofty Ranges (C.J.A.B.).
 We also recognise the deep historical and cultural harm our truth-telling exposes, and we commiserate with all First Nations peoples of Australia.
 We thank <a href="https://globalecologyflinders.com/people/#JL">J. Llewelyn</a> for initial discussions.